 If you are looking to take advantage of the opportunity to grow as much of your own food as possible, consider growing the herbs and spices you need to season the food you prepare.

 Having fresh herbs on hand is a great way encourage yourself to cook more at home and experiment with different flavors.
-These three easy herb gardening tips for beginners help you figure out where to begin the journey of growing your own fragrant, flavorful seasonings that are the perfect compliment to fruits and vegetables picked fresh from your own garden.

 Please note, there are links to products below that I recommend from companies I have a referral relationship with.
 If you click on a link and buy an item from that link, I get a small percentage of the money.